Read about CSAM staff psychologists and therapists' training backgrounds and interests.

 Bridget is a registered psychological assistant, meaning she is a doctoral student working under the supervision of Dr. Janina Scarlet.
 Bridget earned her Bachelor of Arts in Mathematics and Psychology from the University of South Florida.
 She received her Master of Arts degree in Clinical Psychology from the California School of Professional Psychology at Alliant International University, San Diego, where she is currently completing coursework and research toward a doctoral degree.
 Her doctoral studies include a special emphasis on the relationship between physical and mental health.
 Bridget has experience and training utilizing Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Self-Compassion, and Biofeedback to help with anxiety, depression, and chronic pain.
 She is passionate about working together with individuals to overcome obstacles, utilize strengths, and develop skills to improve overall well-being.

 Annabelle earned her Bachelor of Science in Psychology from California Polytechnic State University, San Luis Obispo.
 During her time as an undergraduate, she worked as a research assistant on a study examining the relationship between mood and perception.
 She also developed a passion for therapy and the clinical side of psychology.
 Besides her education and experience in psychology, she also held several internships working with social media as a marketing tool.
-She plans to attend graduate school in the Fall of 2017 with the goal of becoming a therapist.
+She is currently pursuing a Master's Degree in Counseling Psychology from Pacifica Graduate Institute, with the goal of becoming a Licensed Marriage and Family Therapist.